UGA Bulletin Logo

 Student Learning Outcomes

-• By the end of this course, students will be able to create and interpret informative figures with data.
+• Students will create and interpret informative figures with data.

-• By the end of this course, students will be able to analyze data related to a question.
+• Students will analyze data related to a question.

 Topical Outline